alantgeo/vicmap2osm/README.md

 The script at `bin/complex.js` processes this to:

 - Group nearby complex features with the same name into a single centroid point
-- Tests to see weather this complex name is matching a nearby OSM object
+- Tests to see whether this complex name is matching a nearby OSM object
 - Where it doesn't find a match in OSM, then it outputs a MapRoulette data file for mappers to review and potentially add these complex names to OSM.

-This outputs a bunch of files into `dist/vicmap-complex-conflation` including, three MapRoulette challanges:
+This outputs a bunch of files into `dist/vicmap-complex-conflation` including, three MapRoulette challenges:

 - `mr_singleNearbySimilarFeature` - the Vicmap complex matched a single nearby OSM feature (but the name wasn't an exact match, where it was an exact match the Vicmap complex is not flagged for inclusion in MapRoulette)
 - `mr_multipleNearbySimilarFeatures` - the Vicmap complex matched multiple nearby OSM features